wavefrontHQ/docs/pages/doc/tutorial_getting_started.md

   - Intro: Getting Started with Wavefront Query Language - gives an overview of how to construct metrics queries.
   - Intro: Dashboard Basics: Chart Types - describes the different ways of displaying metrics.

 1. The introductory dashboards all use sample metrics.
-You can explore any metrics in Wavefront, including the **~sample.** metrics, using the Metrics Browser:
+You can explore any metrics in Wavefront, including the **~sample.** metrics, using the Metrics browser:
     1. Select **Browse > Metrics**.
     1. In the Metrics field, type **sample**.
 Click the **~sample.** folder.
 The sample metrics categories display: